How much does a funeral cost in Australia? (2026 guide)

 The cremation versus burial gap

-Over 70% of Australian funerals are now cremations, and the share is growing.
-The cost gap between cremation and burial is typically $3,000 to $6,000, driven almost entirely by third-party cemetery fees.
+Over 70% of Australian funerals are now cremations.
+The cost gap between cremation and burial is driven almost entirely by third-party cemetery fees.
+In a modest regional comparison it can be a few thousand dollars, but in capital cities where burial plots are expensive it often exceeds $10,000.

 A cremation requires a crematorium fee of $600 to $1,350.
 A burial requires a cemetery plot ($2,600 to $20,000+), an interment fee ($1,500 to $4,000), and additional cemetery charges.
 The funeral director's own fees are broadly similar for both service types.